Bald Eagle - Creature Feature

 Body Temperature - 102 degrees Fahrenheit (38.8 degrees Celsius)

 Tolerance to cold temperatures - A bald eagle's skin is protected by feathers lined with down.
 The feet are cold resistance because they are mostly tendon.
-The outside of the bill is mostly nonliving material, with little blood supply.
+The outside of the beak is mostly nonliving material, with little blood supply.

 Eagles sit at the top of the food chain, making them more vulnerable to toxic chemicals in the environment, since each link in the food chain tends to concentrate chemicals from the lower.